chodyo/one-night-ultimate-werewolf/README.md

 - `yarn install`
 - For development run: `yarn run dev`.
 This starts and watches a node (index.ts) and starts up the expo development App.
 - ToDo: Create a production script

+## Testing One Night Werewolf
+- For testing run: `yarn test`.
+This starts the unit test for server.

 ## License